Cambria Trinity ETF (TRTY) To Go Ex-Dividend on June 24th

 Cambria Trinity ETF (BATS:TRTY – Get Free Report) declared a dividend on Friday, June 21st, NASDAQ reports.
-Shareholders of record on Monday, June 24th will be given a dividend of 0.1553 per share on Wednesday, July 3rd.
+Investors of record on Monday, June 24th will be paid a dividend of 0.1553 per share on Wednesday, July 3rd.
 The ex-dividend date of this dividend is Monday, June 24th.

 Cambria Trinity ETF Stock Down 0.3 %